jcb91/IPython-notebook-extensions-wiki/Home_3x.md

 Installing and activating notebook extensions works differently in IPython 3.x compared to 2.x.
 It is still possible to use the old method and modify `custom.js`.
 Using new method is encouraged, however.

-There is a graphical interface for activating/deactivating notebook extensions.
+*There is a graphical interface for activating/deactivating notebook extensions now.*
 You might want to use it:
 [config-extension](config-extension)

 ##1.Install the notebook extension repository: